Legally Blonde: The Musical: The Search for Elle Woods: Episode summaries

 50 contestants traveled to New York hoping to star as the next Elle Woods in Legally Blonde: The Musical.
-An initial dance audition ensued, and the field was narrowed down to 15 girls.
-The 15 girls learned the song "So Much Better,” and a dance.
-Later on, the girls auditioned for the judges.
-Five girls were eliminated as the judges were not satisfied with their singing, and dancing, leaving 10 remaining contestants.
-The 10 girls were moved to a penthouse to stay for the next 8 weeks for their upcoming auditions.
+An initial dance audition ensued, and the field was narrowed down to 15 contestants.
+The 15 contestants learned the song "So Much Better,” and a dance.
+Later on, the contestants auditioned for the judges.
+Five contestants were eliminated as the judges were not satisfied with their singing and dancing, leaving 10 remaining contestants.
+The 10 contestants were moved to a penthouse to stay for the next 8 weeks for their upcoming auditions.